No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Evaluation

-We conduct experiments on the Nodlink, Cadets, Theia, and Trace datasets, both in their original data and after incorporating \Sys-generated data.
-For each dataset, we add 100 synthetic graphs merged with the original graph as graph communities.
-The results are summarized in Table~\ref{tab:label_distribution}.
-As shown, the inclusion of \Sys increases both entropy and Gini index for node and edge labels across all datasets.
-In the Nodlink dataset, the metrics improve significantly due to the dataset's small scale.
-These results suggest that \Sys contributes to a more balanced label distribution by enriching underrepresented classes in provenance graph datasets.

-To evaluate whether the synthesized graphs extend beyond the training data distribution and contain novel structures that cover more provenance scenarios, we use two metrics: \textit{Novelty} and \textit{Uniqueness}.
-Novelty is computed by verifying that each generated graph is neither a subgraph of any reference graph in the training set nor contains any reference graph as a subgraph, indicating whether novel structures exist in the synthesized graphs.
-Uniqueness measures the proportion of generated graphs that are structurally distinct from one another, reflecting the diversity of the generated graphs.
-As shown in Table~\ref{tab:novelty_uniqueness}, the graphs generated by \Sys achieve 100\% novelty and 100\% uniqueness across all four datasets.
+\PP{Novelty and Uniqueness.} As shown in Table~\ref{tab:imbalance_mitigation}, the graphs generated by \Sys achieve 100\% novelty and 100\% uniqueness across all four datasets.
 This indicates that the synthetic data exhibits strong diversity and effectively captures patterns that were underrepresented or missing in the original data.

+\PP{Normalized Entropy.} We compute normalized entropy for both the original datasets and the augmented datasets after incorporating \Sys-generated graphs.
+The results are summarized in Table~\ref{tab:imbalance_mitigation}.
+Overall, the inclusion of \Sys-generated data consistently increases the normalized entropy of node and edge label distributions across all datasets.
+Notably, datasets with more severe initial imbalance exhibit more pronounced entropy improvements after augmentation.
+For example, in Theia-E5, the node label normalized entropy increases substantially from 0.24 to 0.59.
+These results suggest that \Sys contributes to a more balanced label distribution by enriching underrepresented classes.